Drew Lock: College career

-In the Tigers' 2017 season opener, Lock passed for 521 yards, seven touchdowns, and one interception in a victory over Missouri State.
-On October 21, against Idaho, he had 467 passing yards, six touchdowns, and one interception to break a five-game losing streak for Missouri.
-On November 24, on the road against Arkansas, he had 448 yards, five passing touchdowns, and two interceptions.
-In the 2017 season, Lock led the NCAA (FBS) and set the SEC and Missouri record for passing touchdowns (44) while helping the Tigers reach a bowl game after starting the season 1–5.
-He finished the season with 242-of-419 passing (57.8%) for 3,964 yards with 44 touchdowns and 13 interceptions (165.7 rtg.).
-Lock was selected to the First-team All-SEC.
+In the Tigers' 2017 season opener, Lock threw for 521 yards, seven touchdowns, and an interception in a victory over Missouri State.
+On October 21 against Idaho, he had 467 passing yards, six touchdowns, and an interception to break a five-game losing streak for Missouri.
+On November 24 on the road against Arkansas, Lock threw for 448 yards, five touchdowns, and two interceptions.
+In the 2017 season, he led the NCAA (FBS) and set the SEC and Missouri record for passing touchdowns (44) while helping the Tigers reach a bowl game after starting the season 1–5.
+Lock finished the season with 242-of-419 passing (57.8%) for 3,964 yards with an NCAA-leading 44 touchdowns and 13 interceptions (165.7 rating).
+He was selected to the First-team All-SEC.

-Lock helped lead Missouri to a 3–0 start with 11 passing touchdowns and one interception in the stretch against UT Martin, Wyoming, and Purdue.
-On October 20, against Memphis, he passed for 350 yards and four touchdowns in the win.
-Missouri closed out the regular season with a four-game winning streak against Florida, Vanderbilt, Tennessee, and Arkansas where Lock had nine passing touchdowns to two interceptions while having three rushing touchdowns.
-In the 2018 season, Lock had 3,498 passing yards, 28 passing touchdowns, and eight interceptions to go along with six rushing touchdowns.
-He led the SEC in pass attempts and completions in the 2018 season.
-Lock finished his college football career with a total of 108 (99 passing, 9 rushing) touchdowns.
+Lock helped lead Missouri to a 3–0 start with 11 passing touchdowns and an interception in the stretch against UT Martin, Wyoming, and Purdue.
+On October 20 against Memphis, he passed for 350 yards and four touchdowns in the win.
+Missouri closed out the regular season with a four-game winning streak against Florida, Vanderbilt, Tennessee, and Arkansas where Lock had nine passing touchdowns to two interceptions while also rushing for three touchdowns.
+In the 2018 season, he had 3,498 passing yards, 28 touchdowns, and eight interceptions to go along with six rushing touchdowns.
+Lock led the SEC in pass attempts and completions in the 2018 season.
+He finished his college football career with a total of 108 (99 passing, nine rushing) touchdowns.